AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 **Sampling method**: I still DK how this works but it affects the output.
 Use Default: `DPM++ SDE Karras` or experiment with the other samplers

 **Sampling steps**: How many denoising steps used in the diffusion process.
-Just leave at `20` steps default unless you want to experiment
+Generally the higher the number the better the image quality, but it takes longer to generate.
+Recommend leave at `20` steps, as the quality starts to flat line around there.

 **Seed**: Default `-1` (meaning you use a random new seed every generation).
 The random noise seed that you can use as a base for diffusion, think of it as just an image with random RGB values at every coordinate pixel, this random noise image will slowly be diffused into an artwork.
 Different seeds produce different images.

-**Batch count**: How many images you want to generate.
+**Batch count**: How many images you want to generate in sequence when you press `generate`.
 Default `1`

 **Batch size**: Leave this at `1`.
 Increasing the size will also create more images also but it will eat up ALOT of VRAM.
 If you set too high you will get "CUDA OUT OF MEMORY ERROR"